 Be sure to give them a heads up about when it will happen and give them plenty of time to expect it.
 90 days would be ideal but 60 days can work too.
-At a minimum, give them a month notice.
+But at a minimum, give them a month notice.

-Letting them know in advance will help set their expectations, so they are not caught off-guard.
+Letting them know you’re raising your rates in advance will help set their expectations, so they are not caught off-guard.
 It is much better than just springing it on them and surprising them.
 Nobody likes surprises.

 Ok, so lets’ say you decided to raise your rates 90 days out.
-So if you are planning on raising your rates July first, you’ll let your clients know by April 1st.
+So if you are planning on telling your clients you are raising your rates July first, you’ll let your clients know by April 1st.